rticommunity/rticonnextdds-usecases-umaa/README.md

 ```

 ##### Overview:
-This reference example provides XML definition for all the entites in
+This reference application provides XML definition for all the entites in
 the AutoPilot component and showcases accessing those entities to read/write data using features
 such as listeners and AsyncWaitset.

-***NOTE: The commands don't implement the UMAA command state pattern("Flow Control") as
+*NOTE: The commands don't implement the UMAA command state pattern("Flow Control") as
-that is outside the current scope of this middleware example.***
+that is outside the current scope of this middleware example.*

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
 ### USVNAV Component (Python)
 --------------------------------------------------------------------------------

 ##### Options:
 ```
         arg1: component name: [autopilot, usvnav, globalvector] \n